nang-dev/personality-quiz-generator/README.md

   },
 ```

-You can do this manually in by editing assets/questions.js.
+You can do this my opening `ui/question_generator.html` in a web browser.
+You can also do this manually by editing `assets/questions.js`.
 UI for this coming soon!

 ### 2. Create art!